leanderseige/deo/README.md

 ## Known Issues

-Displaying images: to display images, DeO uses the **display** command, which was included in AmigaOS 2.x and only works if DeO was started from the shell.
+Displaying images: to display images, DeO uses the **display** command, which was included in AmigaOS 2.x.
+It only works if DeO was started from the shell.

 ## Additional data
 Eulennebel.iff (Public Domain, source: https://commons.wikimedia.org/wiki/File:M97-stargazer-obs.jpg)